JCS-Git-Hub/JCS-Git-Hub/README.md

 # 🗿 Hi, I'm José

 I'm an **EN > ES Translator** currently learning full-stack web development.
-Computer Science hobbyist who enjoys learning how the field works and exploring its many areas.
-Avid fan of video-games, whether be retro or modern from plenty of game genres.
+Computer Science enthusiast who enjoys learning how the field works and exploring its many aspects.
+Avid fan of video-games, from retro classics to modern games across a wide range of genres.

 ## 🧰 Current Stack